catillery/Unbeatable-iOS-Tic-Tac-Toe/README.md

-# iOS Tic-Tac-Toe
+# Unbeatable iOS Tic-Tac-Toe
-A simple Tic-Tac-Toe game for iOS mobile devices with an unbeatable AI.
+A simple Tic-Tac-Toe game for iOS mobile devices with an unbeatable AI using a minimax algorithm.
 Functionality for both player versus player and player versus AI games.

 ## Getting Started and Executing the Program